sbarman/webscript/README.md

 2) Demonstrate the series of actions you want executed on the page or pages.
-This should populate the middle section of the panel with information about all events that are raised on the page.
+This should populate the middle section of the panel with information about all events that are raised on the page or pages.

 3) Once your demonstaton is over, click the "Stop" button.